slprank/dolphin-memory-reader/README.md

 ### Info

 Package is written in rust and is currently only supported for windows tested on `Super Smash Bros Melee`

+### Contribute?

+To be able to run this project locally you will need to have `Rust` installed on your computer with `Nightly`